emberjs/rfcs/text/0000-better-env-handling.md

 We could add something like `TESTING` to `@glimmer/env`.
 The same concerns as mentioned above apply here too.

 We could also do nothing and propose users to continue using `Ember.testing` or a home-grown solution instead.
 However, I think that these problems are common enough to warrant a nice, built-in solution for them.

+We can also encourage users to use e.g. `getOwner(this).resolveRegistration('config:environment').environment === 'test'`, however this will not work in plain classes.

+We can also encourage users to use `import config from 'my-app/config/environment'`, however that does not work in addons.

 We could also use a different module name, or put it into an existing module.